Concepts

 - Each branch is maintained for approximately 12 months (security patches included).

-- Recommended upgrade cadence: 3 times per year, aligned with Kubernetes upgrades.
+- Recommended upgrade cadence: 3 times per year, in alignment with Kubernetes upgrades.

 - Critical patches (CVE, kernel) are applied via rolling upgrade, with no service interruption.

-- Standard operators: updated within 90 days of stable release.
+- Standard operators: updated within 90 days following the stable release.

 - Updates: